fireh9lly/just-the-docs-forestry/docs/expression-reference.md

 ## Simple expressions

 Expressions are built up out of _values_ and _operators_.
-Values come in five basic types:
+Values come in seven basic types:

 * **Numbers.** Numbers can be positive or negative and written with or without a decimal point.
 Numeric values can be used to represent a character's opinion of the player, statistics like health points or courage, money, or a score.
 * **Strings.** A string is a piece of text enclosed in double quotes ("").
 If you want to put double-quotes _inside_ a string, you have to write them with a backslash like this: \\"

-      "You shout \"Hey!\", but all you hear is an echo."
+`"You shout \"Hey!\", but all you hear is an echo."`
 * **Booleans.** These can either be true or false.
 Boolean variables are often used to remember choices the player has made or scenes that have elapsed, so they can affect the story later; this type of variable is often known as a "flag" or a "switch".
 * **Arrays.** These are lists that can contain other values.
-You create them using squackets, like this: `["garlic", "lemon juice", "oregano"]`
+You create them using squackets, like this:
+  `["garlic", "lemon juice", "oregano"]`

   Arrays can contain any kind of data, including other arrays.
 You can think of an array as a numbered list, where the first entry in the list is numbered 0.
 To get an individual element stored in an array, use the name of the array followed by the index number, in square brackets, of the element you want.